-This user guide is updated all the time, and the public version is automatically updated daily from our internal sources.
+This user guide is updated continuously, and the public version is automatically updated daily from our internal sources.
 If you encounter a printed version, be aware that the online version is likely newer—and also hyperlinked.

-Everybody should check FontLab VI User Interface, particularly to learn about how to manipulate FontLab VI’s Panels, and how we differentiate between tapping versus holding keys for tools keyboard shortcuts.
+Everybody should read the FontLab VI User Interface article, particularly to learn about how to manipulate FontLab VI’s Panels, and how we differentiate between tapping versus holding keys for tools keyboard shortcuts.

 The Release Notes page contains release notes of the public builds.